codeewander/react-starter-eslint-prettier/README.md

 -   [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier): Disables rules that conflict with Prettier
 -   [babel-eslint](https://github.com/babel/babel-eslint): A parser that allows to use ESLint with code that is supported by Babel

-Please refer to [Wiki] (https://github.com/codeewander/react-starter-eslint-prettier/wiki)to check detail configuration.
+Please refer to [Wiki](https://github.com/codeewander/react-starter-eslint-prettier/wiki) to check detail configuration.